jafingerhut/clojure-rte/README.md

   )
 ```

 * `(:and ...)` ---  Takes 0 or more operands.
-Simulaneously matches all of the given patterns
+Simultaneously matches all of the given patterns

 Example ---  Keyword followed by 1 or two integers, repeated any number of times which is a multiple of 3 total items